Sunday, December 29, 2013

 • [This is clickbait-inspired language, intended to motivate you to continue reading… Probably a more accurate word than "shocking" would be "surprising," but that doesn't pack as much of a punch.]

-I couldn't really argue with that — this was a valid point — and, sadly, piece X was removed from consideration.
+I couldn't really argue with that — this was a valid point — so, sadly, piece X was removed from consideration.

 The same thing happened to the next highest-ranking piece – it was good, but did not fall within the difficulty guidelines of the competition and so it was disqualified.